duncanberger/nxf-BATQual/README.md

 ## Introduction <a name="Introduction"></a>
 **nxf-BATQual** is a Nextflow pipeline for performing assembling, annotation and typing bacterial genomes.
+It's designed to work on either Illumina short-reads or assembled genomes.
+It was primarily developed to assemble and type _Streptococcus pneumoniae_ genomes and so there is a specific mode '--pneumo' which will enable serotyping and cluster assignment tools specific to this species, if it's required.

 ## Pipeline summary <a name="pipeline_summary"></a>
 When processing Illumina sequencing reads ('--mode fastq'), the pipeline will perform the following steps: